nichols227/RecipeProject/README.md

 `$ pip install beautifulsoup4`

 Or, you can install the package directly by downloading a tar file from [this link](http://www.crummy.com/software/BeautifulSoup/bs4/download/4.0/) and then running `$ python setup.py install` from the directory.

+The file that does the recipe transformation is called transformation2.py.
+This file contains lists of ingredients that can be switched with each other.
+For example, if the user wanted to make a meal vegan, we would find the ingredients in the recipe that are in our list of meats and switch each of those ingredients with an ingredients from our vegan list